Ruta Del Jefe Adventure Race: February 21-23, 2020

 ABOUT THE EVENT

 Ruta Del Jefe is not just a bicycle race.
-Through the event we seek to raise awareness among cyclists of the environmental and political threats affecting this region.
-Some of the key issues highlighted through Ruta del Jefe is the environmental threat of the proposed Rosemont Copper Mine (a half mile deep-one mile wide open pit copper mine) and Executive Order 13767 (which calls for a physical solid wall to be built along the border) would have on the wildlife habitat and migratory species, the water quality, and outdoor recreation in the Sky Islands region.
+Through the event we seek to raise awareness among cyclists of the environmental threats and humanitarian crisis affecting this region.
+Some of the key issues highlighted during Ruta del Jefe is the environmental threat of the proposed Rosemont Copper Mine (a half mile deep-one mile wide open pit copper mine) and Executive Order 13767 (which calls for a physical solid wall to be built along the border) would have on the wildlife habitat and migratory species, the water quality, and outdoor recreation in the Sky Islands region.
 Another issue highlighted is the current U.S. national policy to regulate illegal migration through “Prevention Through Deterrence” which deters illegal migrant traffic to more hostile terrain, less suited for crossing and better suited for enforcement.
 As a result of this strategy, hundreds of undocumented migrants suffer or die from dehydration, starvation, and the extreme journey through the desert each year within the borderlands where Ruta del Jefe takes place.

 Read “The Region” (below) for more information on why these organizations need to exist.

 Registration for the 2020 event will open December 20 and will be limited to 100 participants.

 With its diverse range of road surfaces (smooth dirt, washboard, sand, and rocky) and ever-changing terrain, the optimal bike for Ruta Del Jefe is somewhere between a gravel bike with 40mm+ tires and a mountain bike with 2.2” tires.
 This route is certainly do-able on less and more for the strong and finessed.
 Tubeless tires are highly recommended and practically essential if you wish to complete this ride.